CompAndSave/hugo-decap-cas/content/posts/micr-what-it-is-and-how-it-works.md

 ## MICR: What Does It Mean?

 Magnetic Ink Character Recognition, also known as MICR line and read as “micker,” is a strip of characters found at the bottom left of a check.
 This includes essential information about the bank account and the check itself.
 The American Bankers Association (ABA) created this technology in the late 1950s to help machines read checks faster and more accurately.
-The characters are printed using magnetic ink or toner, such as [HP 26X MICR toner cartridge](https://www.compandsave.com/hp/26x-micr-toner-cartridge-cf226x-black), so machines can easily recognize even if marks or signatures are on the check.
+The characters are printed using magnetic ink or [MICR toner](https://www.compandsave.com/blog/posts/micr-toner-know-how-it-differs-from-regular-toners.html), such as [HP 26X MICR toner cartridge](https://www.compandsave.com/hp/26x-micr-toner-cartridge-cf226x-black), so machines can easily recognize even if marks or signatures are on the check.

 ### So, what are some of its components?